-Once inside the actual class, you will be able to see the dashboard, which houses a drop-down menu with nine main tabs: Dashboard, Path, Planner, Student Resources, Gradebook, Attendance, Connect, Messages, and Preferences.
+Once inside the actual class, you will be able to see the dashboard, which houses a drop-down menu with nine main tabs: Dashboard, Path, Planner, Student Resources, Gradebook, Connect, Messages, and Preferences.

 On the course Dashboard, there is a weekly calendar which displays the current week’s activities such as discussion questions, assignments, and quizzes.
 There are also links above the planner to each of the individual weeks.
 The Forums section will display snippets of unread posts you can click to access the forums.
 Assessment and Announcements will display the most recent announcement and assignment items.
 Gradebook will show your recently graded items.